kderme/gsoc/blog/References.md

 The bug was in the way the model was advanced for the next Pair.
 It actually used a the Command before being remmaped, so it referenced a Variable which was never created.

-## The second bug

-The second bug was an open issue in q-s-m https://github.com/advancedtelematic/quickcheck-state-machine/issues/302 and it appeared from time to time in ci and threw a strange error which confused users.
+This bug appeared from time to time in ci and threw a strange error which confused users.
 It was fixed with my [pr](https://github.com/advancedtelematic/quickcheck-state-machine/pull/315).
 This bug also affected me while trying to generalize parallelism in q-s-m: In this [pr](https://github.com/advancedtelematic/quickcheck-state-machine/pull/324) I extended parallelism from using strictly 2 threads, to using a user specified amount of threads.
-It was basically a generalization from using a Pair, to using a list.
+It was basically a generalization from using a Pair, to using a List.
 Before merging this pr I was trying to add a sanity test, which tested the equivalence of the old implementation with the new one for n=2.
 The tests kept failing and it was only when this bug was fixed that the tests passed.
 More details about this can be found [here](https://github.com/advancedtelematic/quickcheck-state-machine/pull/294#discussion_r272949230).

+## The second bug

 This bug did not have to do with shrinking like the previous one, but with generation and execution.
 A good question is, what is a valid parallel program, that we should allow to be executed?
 There is an